 success stories for sharing sequencing resources and specimen collections can improve both the capacity and efficiency of public health laboratories.

-In addition to partnerships, many laboratories are also hiring bioinformaticians.
+In addition to partnerships, many laboratories are also hiring bioinformaticians and genomic epidemiologists.
 For many laboratories, this may be the first time a position like this has been created.
 The

-bioinformatician recruitment guide can be a useful resource for creating a position description and identifying the skills required for a person in this role.
+bioinformatician recruitment guide and genomic epidemiologist recruitment guide can be useful resources for creating a position description and identifying the skills required for a person in these roles.

 AMD Bioinformatics Training Leads and Regional Resources